 However, since soybean oil is high in omega-6 fatty acids and contains no omega-3’s, it’s considered less nutritious than flaxseed oil or a named animal fat.

-Judging by its ingredients alone, Hill’s Science Diet Adult Dog Food looks like a below average dry product.
+Based on its ingredients alone, Hill’s Science Diet Adult looks like an average dry kibble.

 And a fat-to-protein ratio of about 60%.

 Which means this Science Diet product line contains…

 Below-average protein.
 Near-average fat.
 And above-average carbs when compared to other dry dog foods.